sogaiu/janet-ts-mode/README.md

                    :files ("*.el")))
         ```

-    * Straight - add something like the following to .emacs-equivalent:
+    * Straight.el - add something like the following to your .emacs
+      equivalent:

         ```elisp
         (straight-use-package